 Yes, as signals are only one factor in the application review process.
 Each program can choose which applicants to interview and may not rely on preference signaling to determine interview offers.
-It is clear from the Otolaryngology signaling pilot and Anesthesiology 2022-2023 ERAS supplemental application signaling data that applicants who signaled a program were more likely to receive an interview offer.
 The application itself indicates interest in a residency program, and programs may offer interviews to applicants who have not signaled them.
 Signaling offers a transparent and reliable method of communicating very high program interest, but programs will use other factors to inform decisions around interview offers.
+ERAS data from the Anesthesiology 2024 and 2025 application cycles indicated that the likelihood of interview offer without a program signal was approximately 2-3% or less.